boa0001/Lab-5/README.md

         * Use an `if...else` statement with these conditionals `if [ $# -lt 1 ] || [ $# -gt 1 ]` at the start of your script to test for the number of arguments given.
         * Remember to print only the help message if there is not a single argument given at the command line to run the script with.

+           >"Sanity checks" are conditional statements that test a particular condition.
+Then, the program will execute one set of commands if the condition is true, or alternatively a different set of commands if the condition is false.
+This is important for flow control in programs.
+Here, this conditional will test whether the user has included a file on the command line when executing the script using command arguments.
+If not, it should print an error instructing the user to include the filename when executing the script.
+Review the syntax on command arguments and conditionals to try to parse this code.

+    * Comment out any echo statements that also provide "sanity checks" (tells you that the code is behaving as expected).

+      > It is good practice to keep these statements in your code, but to put a `#` in front to convert it to a comment.
+This way if you later make edits, it will be easy to remove the `#` and turn the statements back on for later use.

-    * Remove any echo statements that provide "sanity checks" (tells you that the code is behaving as expected).
-Redirect the reverse complement of the sequence string into a correctly formatted FASTA file named exactly as the input argument **but** with `rc.` appended to the beginning of the output filename.
+    * Redirect the reverse complement of the sequence string into a correctly formatted FASTA file named exactly as the input argument **but** with `rc.` appended to the beginning of the output filename.

+      >Reminder: this updated syntax is part of the scripts provided as part of Lab 3.

     * Name your new, efficient script as `rev_comp.sh` (You should not edit the original script, as a best practice, in case you need to start over)